Null37/snow-crash/level11/resources/level11.md

 end
 ```

-We attempted to open port `5151`, but it was already bound.
+We attempted to open port `5151`, but it was already in use.
 This indicates that the file is already running the program.
 This is the intended behavior of the program.
 To confirm, we used `telnet` to establish a connection

 ```
 telnet localhost 5151